-Eglinton Terrace.
-Just off Queens Drive in Glasgow.
-The second city of the Empire.
-Queen Victoria rules over these lands where the sun never sets.
-Our local park is named after another Royal, Mary Queen of Scots.
-Its simply called Queen’s Park.
+Eglinton Terrace, situated perpendicular to Queens Drive in Glasgow, is a microcosm within the second city of the largest empire on the planet.
+Queen Victoria rules over these lands, where the sun never sets.
+In direct contrast, our local park is named after another royal, Mary Queen of Scots, and lies within a famous Scottish battlefield, Langside.

-In Glasgow it’s different.
-Our adopted home.
-Nearly a million people condensed into a few square miles.
-It’s the age of the horse and cart.
-Everyone has a story or two to tell.
+Glasgow contains nearly a million people, condensed into a few square miles, where everyone you meet has a story or two to tell.

 —————————————— © Graeme Brown 2018 ——————————————-